 As a consequence of countless music aficionados sharing music files over the Internet, these people ended up with sometimes enormous collections of files, many of which are poorly ripped from CDs.
 Specifically, the MP3 files can have all sorts of problems.
 Some of them are not easily fixable by the recipient of any given file.
 For instance, skips and pops in the music resulting from scratches on the source CD, are practically impossible for the typical computer user, who does not have the technology or know-how to fix such glitches.

 On the other hand, there are problems that just about anyone can resolve: a single composition split into multiple tracks; missing ID3 tags (more on that in a moment); and music that was recorded at a suboptimal volume or has unwanted material at the beginning or end.
-In this article, we will learn how to fix all three of those types of problems with some Windows programs, so you can get your MP3 collection ship shape.
+In this article, I will show how to fix all three of those types of problems with some Windows programs, so you can get your MP3 collection ship shape.

 By the way, adding to the alphabet soup of acronyms, ID3 is a standard tagging format for audio files, and allows you to embed information about a song right into the file itself.
 That information can later be used by audio players and music organizer applications.